traherom/moreharts/afit/secure_software/lab4/readme.txt

-	to a file to add a new user to /etc/passwd and /etc/shadow; modify config files (often later settings override earlier ones, so security might be relaxed for remotely-accessible services); or make a backdoor (IE, netcat) run from script that will run as a root, such as an init script.
+	to a file to add a new user to /etc/passwd and /etc/shadow; modify config files (often later settings override earlier ones, so security might be relaxed for remotely-accessible services); or make a backdoor (IE, netcat) run from script that will run as a root, such as an init script or cronjob.

 Task 2
+	vulp-modified.c contains one example change.
+Immediately after opening the file we re-check the access on it.
+If an attacker wanted to execute the same attack, they would need to swap out the file for a link during the first delay, then swap it back as soon as fopen() completes.
+Nailing both race conditions would be very difficult.